mlhartme/maven-accio/README.md

 ExtensionBlocker can allow extensions by groupId+artifactId to be loaded, the version is intenionally not fixed.
 However, attackers could use this provide their own version and make it available by configuring a plugin repoistory.
-Summon's PluginRepositoryBlocker is used to block this.
+Summon's PomRepositoryBlocker is used to block this.

 Additionally, Maven instantiates extension Objects in [DefaulMaven.getLifecycleParticipants()](https://github.com/apache/maven/blob/21122926829f1ead511c958d89bd2f672198ae9f/maven-core/src/main/java/org/apache/maven/DefaultMaven.java#L327C5-L327C5).
 Summon does not run this code.